10up/classifai/README.md

 - Enter the `username` value into the `API User field`.
 - Enter the `password` into the `API key` field.

-#### 3. Configure Post Types to classify and IBM Watson Features to enable under Settings > ClassifAI
+#### 3. Configure Post Types to classify and IBM Watson Features to enable under ClassifAI > Language Processing
 - Choose which public post types to classify when saved.
 - Chose whether to assign category, keyword, entity, and concept as well as the taxonomies used for each.